Frequently Asked Questions (Graduate Program)

 Yes: you can take courses at neighboring schools within the Washington Consortium Program.
 Please note, this counts as one of the two courses you are allowed to take outside the English program.

-Registration for consortium courses can only occur during the add/drop period via this electronic form (new window).
+Registration for consortium courses can only occur during the add/drop period via the Consortium Registration Form.
 It requires that you get the appropriate departmental signatures before it is submitted.
 The signed and completed form should be submitted to the Program Manager who will send it along to the Graduate School for processing.

 We highly recommend that you register for a back-up course at Georgetown while you wait for your consortium registration request to be processed, and to monitor your schedule closely, so that you know when to drop the GU course before the end of the add/drop period in September (fall) or January (spring).